EarlyClues/CheirOS/README.md

 CheirOS
 =======

-Manual System of Reality Manipulation
+Manual System of Reality Manipulation utilizing Synconjury, toL 2.0 and OpenQNL to produce results in the Existosphere.